jamespohalloran/linkproofer/packages/link-proofer/README.md

 ## Why use linkproofer?

 There are lots of link checkers out there, and many will scrape your site's html.

-This can fall short when:
+HTML scraping solutions can fall short when...

 - Your site uses SSR, instead of pre-generating all pages
 - Your site's pages are behind authentication